apache/spark/docs/running-on-yarn.md

 ## Launch spark application with yarn-client mode.

 With yarn-client mode, the application will be launched locally.
 Just like running application or spark-shell on Local / Mesos / Standalone mode.
 The launch method is also the similar with them, just make sure that when you need to specify a master url, use "yarn-client" instead.
-And you also need to export the env value for SPARK_JAR and SPARK_YARN_APP_JAR
+And you also need to export the env value for SPARK_JAR.

 Configuration in yarn-client mode:

 In order to tune worker core/number/memory etc. You need to export environment variables or add them to the spark configuration file (./conf/spark_env.sh).
 The following are the list of options.

-* `SPARK_YARN_APP_JAR`, Path to your application's JAR file (required)
 * `SPARK_WORKER_INSTANCES`, Number of workers to start (Default: 2)
 * `SPARK_WORKER_CORES`, Number of cores for the workers (Default: 1).
 * `SPARK_WORKER_MEMORY`, Memory per Worker (e.g. 1000M, 2G) (Default: 1G)